gstroup/apimocker/README.md

 * Additional headers can be defined for responses.
 * Request headers can be logged, with the `logRequestHeaders` setting.
 * Alternate URL paths can be specified with the `alternatePaths` setting.
+* With the `enableTemplate` setting, values from the request can be inserted into the mock response.

 ```js
 {